In this post

 How Sunbytes Supports NIS2 Article 21 Compliance Readiness

 Sunbytes takes an evidence-first, regulator-aligned approach to NIS2 Article 21 readiness.
-We focus on what authorities, auditors, and customers actually ask for, clear risk rationale, operational proof, and realistic prioritisation.
-Our experience across European SMEs allows us to translate legal requirements into practical, defensible outcomes.
+We focus on what authorities, auditors, and customers actually ask for: clear risk rationale, operational proof, and realistic prioritisation.
+Our Secure by Design work maps controls to ISO 27001 and NIS2 expectations so SMEs can move from scattered security activity to evidence they can review, improve, and explain.

 FAQs